720kb/highlighter.js/README.md

 Highlighter.next('<div>');
 Highlighter.underline();

-window.console.log('Highlighter undelined this element:', Highlighter.element);
+window.console.log('Highlighter underlined this element:', Highlighter.element);
 ```
 ##Options

 ###Select Next
-_Select next element starting from the current nexted element (by default is the first DOM element)_
+_Select next element starting from the current selected element (by default is the first DOM element)_
 ```
 Highlighter.next();
 ```

 ###Select Previous
-_Select previous element starting from the current nexted element ( by default is the first DOM element)_
+_Select previous element starting from the current selected element ( by default is the first DOM element)_
 ```
 Highlighter.previous();
 ```